- On 5 May, 2026

 Sziget Festival takes place on Óbuda Island (Hajógyári-sziget), a long, leafy island in the middle of the Danube River, located in District III of Budapest.

 Throughout the year, Óbuda Island is a quiet, undeveloped park area.
-But for six days every August, it transforms into a mini-city of stages, tents, campsites, and art installations — known to Szitizens as the Island of Freedom.
+But for five days every August, it transforms into a mini-city of stages, tents, campsites, and art installations — known to Szitizens as the Island of Freedom.

 Here’s what makes the location so convenient:

-- It’s just 7 km (4.3 miles) from Budapest’s city center
+- Just 7 km (4.3 miles) from the city center

 📍 Google Maps link for Sziget Location: Óbuda Island – Sziget Festival Location